Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Simulation Set-up

+In the following, we denote the nondimensional time measured in viscous units by $\widetilde{t} = t/t_\nu$ and the nondimensional energy measured in units of the forcing energy scale by $\widetilde{E}=E/E_f$.
 We integrate Eq.~\eqref{eq:NSE} subject to periodic boundary conditions using the Fourier pseudo-spectral solver GHOST \cite{mininni2011hybrid}, where the 2/3 rule is adopted for dealiasing and a semi-implicit fourth-order Runge-Kutta scheme is used for time integration.
 All simulations are initialized with small amplitude random initial conditions.